holochain/docs-pages/src/pages/concepts/7_validation.md

 :::

 !!! info What happens when an agent encounters a warrant?
 When an agent receives a warrant, the first step is to check that the warrant is legitimate by trying to fetch and validate the warranted data themselves.
-If it's valid, they add the warranted agent to their network block list, rejecting all incoming communications from them.
+If it's valid, they add the warranted agent to their network block list, stopping all incoming and outgoing communications with them.
 If it's invalid, they block the malicious warrant issuer.
 !!!

 ## Use cases for validation